Hoover Dam and WWII

 Protection for the Hoover Dam

 The attack on Pearl Harbor, which occurred on December 7, 1941, was the country’s official entry into WWII.
 However, even before the country entered the war, the US government was concerned about the country’s top power-producing assets, including its power-generating dams.
 In November 1939, the US government received information from Mexico about a plot to bomb the Hoover Dam.
 The US State Department contacted then Reclamation Commissioner John Page to request that all navigation be suspended on Lake Mead and near the Hoover Dam.
 Although the government rushed to impose this restriction, it did not want the public or the press to find out about the imminent threat.
 Private boats were swiftly but quietly banned from Hoover Dam, including the Black Canyon, one of the most popular destinations for Las Vegas kayaking.
 Today, you can cruise to the Black Canyon peacefully down the Colorado River without knowing the tumultuous past the area has had.
 While private boaters were banned from Lake Mead, government employees were permitted to enter with special permission.
-Employees were forbidden from taking other people into the dam unless they received express permission to do so in advance.
+Employees were forbidden from taking other people into the dam unless they received express permission in advance.

 Increased Enforcement

-In preparation for and in anticipation of an attack, the law enforcement presence at the Hoover Dam increased.
+In preparation for and anticipation of an attack, the law enforcement presence at the Hoover Dam increased.
 Floodlights were installed along the dam as an added security measure.
 Today, floodlights provide an excellent additional lighting source for boaters, and they are still a key security feature of the Hoover Dam.
 Simultaneously, the National Park Service (NPS) increased the number of people patrolling the dam on foot.
-Boats were prohibited from getting close to the intake towers of the Hoover Dam by a sturdy wire net that stretched across the entire width of the lake.
+Boats were prohibited from getting close to the intake towers of the Hoover Dam by a sturdy wire net that stretched across the entire lake’s width.
 The National Park Service and Bureau of Reclamation worked in tandem to ensure that the security measures were carried out discretely and had minimal impact on visitors.
 The Hoover Dam and Lake Mead remained open when the added security measures were implemented.
 The public largely ignored the new security measures until 1941, when the US government determined that threats to the country’s security were imminent and added additional safety and security protocols to the Hoover Dam accordingly.

 Tighter Regulations for the Hoover Dam